piisa/pii-process/README.md

 Choices are:

- * Simple installation: this will install the package, the packages for the four above mentioned PIISA processing steps, and the extraction plugin for PII instances using regular expressions:
+ * **Simple installation**: this will install the package, the packages for the four above mentioned PIISA processing steps, and the extraction plugin for PII instances using regular expressions:

         pip install pii-process